Chat-Wane/sage-jena/README.md

 This project provides the few additional components that enable Sage on top of Jena.

-- Data storage *TDB2* uses balanced plus tree that enables range queries.
-This project enhances it with the possiblity to skip a range of values.
+- [X] Data storage *TDB2* uses balanced plus tree that enables range queries.
+This project enhances it with the possibility to skip a range of values.

-- Sage *FusekiModule* that intercepts the endpoint `query` operations to execute using enhanced operations, returning the results plus additional metadata that could be used to continue the execution later on.
+- [X] Sage *FusekiModule* that intercepts the endpoint `query` operations to execute using enhanced operations, returning the results plus additional metadata that could be used to continue the execution later on.

+- [ ] Modified *Jena Fuseki UI* that slightly changes end users' UI so they can configure their query executions, `id est`, whether they want an automatic re-execution of their query up till termination, whether they want random samples, etc.